yaolubrain/DOSNES/README.md

 csvwrite('data.csv', dosnes_data);
 ```

 Now open `dosnes.html` with Firefox.
 Don't use Chrome.
-You will have the interactive visualization in your browser.
+You now have the DOSNES visualization in your browser.

 <img src="img/dosnes_example.png" width="500">